guettli/deadends-of-it/README.md

 Synthetic JavaScript benchmarks don't make sense.
 See why octane was retired: https://v8.dev/blog/retiring-octane

+# Internet

+## FTP

+If you still use ftp consider using [tbzuploader](https://github.com/tbz-pariv/tbzuploader) which is a generic upload tool for http.
+Of course the server needs to support this.
+But this very simple: Just return "201 created" if the upload was successful.

+## Mirrors

+In the past it was common to run a script which detects which mirror is the best for your particular internet connection.
+Of course debian/ubuntu packages and other stuff still gets mirrored.
+But in most cases it is not needed any more.

 # Jenkins

 It is still actively used.
 But the future looks black - gitlab is comming: http://sotagtrends.com/?tags=[jenkins,gitlab]